grabovszky/astro-wp-theme/README.md

 1. In your admin panel, go to `Appearance` > `Themes` and click the `Add New` button.
 2. Click Upload Theme and Choose File, then select the `astro.zip` file.
 Click Install Now.
-3. Click `Activate` to use your new theme right away.
+3. Click `Activate` and then configure the theme settings and Advanced Custom Fields according to the `docs`.

 ### Scripts